rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 $ oc cp -c tcpdump django-psql-example-2-gfws6 :/tmp/example.pcap example.pcap
 ```

-* Examine the pcap with wireshark... and voilà!
-You can analyse your your network traffic!
+* Examine the pcap with wireshark... and voila!
+You can analyse your network traffic!

 ```
 $ wireshark example.pcap
 ```

-This is very useful for debugging and for see connectivity and app issues within external systems,
+This is very useful for debugging and for seeing connectivity and application issues with external systems,
-or within interaction with other pods.
+or with interactions between other pods.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*